isomerpages/mol-services/_government-services/02-check-govt-benefits/00a-overview(accordion).md

 child-benefits:
 - title: Baby-bonus Cash Gift
   content: |
     For each Singaporean child born, you will receive cash of $6,000 for your 1st and 2nd child, and subsequently $8,000 for each of your 3rd and 4th child.
-This [cash gift](http://www.go.gov.sg/bbo) is disbursed over 4 installments in the first 18 months of the birth of your child.
+This [cash gift](http://www.go.gov.sg/bbo){:target="_blank"} is disbursed over 4 installments in the first 18 months of the birth of your child.

-    To check if the child is eligible for Baby Bonus cash gift, Baby Support Grant and/or CDA benefits, you can use this [Eligibility Checker Tool](https://www.babybonus.msf.gov.sg/parent-helper/).
+    To check if the child is eligible for Baby Bonus cash gift, Baby Support Grant and/or CDA benefits, you can use this [Eligibility Checker Tool](https://www.babybonus.msf.gov.sg/parent-helper/){:target="_blank"}.
 - title: Child Development Account (CDA)
   content: |
-    The [Baby Bonus Child Development Account (CDA)](https://www.madeforfamilies.gov.sg/raising-families/baby-bonus) is a special savings account.
+    The [Baby Bonus Child Development Account (CDA)](https://www.madeforfamilies.gov.sg/raising-families/baby-bonus){:target="_blank"} is a special savings account.
 Your child (as a Singapore Citizen) will receive $3,000 upon the opening of the CDA First Step with any of the three banks (DBS, OCBC or UOB).
 You can continue to save beyond this initial balance and enjoy dollar-for-dollar matching, up to the Government contribution cap in the CDA.
+- title: Uses of CDA balance
+  content: |

-    CDA can be used for your child's medical and education needs at the [list of Approved Institutions](http://www.go.gov.sg/listofai).
+    CDA can be used for your child's medical and education needs at the [list of Approved Institutions](http://www.go.gov.sg/listofai){:target="_blank"}.
 Any unused balances from this account will be transferred to your child’s [Post-Secondary Education Account](#PSEA) when your child turns 13.
       <p align="center">Click to enlarge</p>
       <a target="_blank" href="https://www.madeforfamilies.gov.sg/images/default-source/raising-children/cda-table-test.jpg?sfvrsn=421fb19a_2">
         <img src="https://www.madeforfamilies.gov.sg/images/default-source/raising-children/cda-table-test.jpg?sfvrsn=421fb19a_2" alt="CDA" style="width:300px">
       </a>
 - title: MediSave Grant For Newborns
   content: |
-    All Singaporean babies will qualify for the [MediSave Grant for Newborns](https://www.madeforfamilies.gov.sg/raising-families/medisave-grant-for-newborns) of $4,000.
+    All Singaporean babies will qualify for the [MediSave Grant for Newborns](https://www.madeforfamilies.gov.sg/raising-families/medisave-grant-for-newborns){:target="_blank"} of $4,000.
 A CPF MediSave account will be opened for each newborn automatically, with the grant credited.

     This is to support your child in his or her medical expenses such as MediShield Life premiums, vaccinations, hospitalisation and approved outpatient treatments.
 - title: Edusave Account